 There are several fundamental difficulties in properly modeling tsunami inundation in these regions.
 If the computational grid is not sufficiently fine, then the thin dikes may not be properly captured on the grid, resulting in a gap in the dike that water will naturally flow through, even if the land behind the dike is initialized as dry in the computation.
-Some of the dikes shown in Figure 5 are only a few grid cells wide on the 1/3" DEM.
-Since the computational grid used has 2/3" spacing in longitude, and since the finite volume method uses topography values in each computational cell that come from cell-averaging a piecewise bilinear function defined by the DEM, gaps in the dikes appear at some locations.
+Some of the dikes shown in Figure 5 are only a few grid cells wide (or less) on the 1/3" DEM.
+Since the finite volume method uses topography values in each computational cell that come from cell-averaging a piecewise bilinear function defined by the DEM, additional gaps in the dikes appear at some locations.